MarsBased/marsbased-website-old/_posts/2015-09-21-Five-Reasons-Why-Your-Company-Should-Organise-an-Event.markdown

 ###3.
 You will be recognised as an expert###
 Every company or individual in business has a target customer.
 We are used to bombing our target customers by sending them our services brochures, newsletters or project quotes.
 We are usually too *direct* in our sales process.

 Few people can think differently about this and give real value to the customer before thinking about money.
 We have seen companies or freelancers offering free e-books or webinars to attract new clients.
-This is giving before taking, which is a <a href="http://www.cio.com/article/2867406/marketing/how-to-use-ebooks-to-improve-your-content-marketing-strategy.html" title="Ebooks increase sales" target="_blank"> proven way to increase your sales</a>.
+This is giving before taking, which is a <a href="http://www.cio.com/article/2867406/marketing/how-to-use-ebooks-to-improve-your-content-marketing-strategy.html" title="Ebooks increase sales" target="_blank" rel="nofollow"> proven way to increase your sales</a>.

 You should try to cater your potential customers with an event for them.
 Listen to their necessities and build the event around them.
 What do they want?
 Workshops?
 Inspirational stories?
 Quality networking?
 An informal meeting to drink beer with like-minded people?
 Something they can sponsor to get exposure?